Bluebells vs Hyacinth: What is the Difference?

 • Uses: Spanish bluebells are grown for ornamental purposes.
 They are not protected and can be picked.

 Spanish bluebells (Hyacinthoides hispanica) are a bulbous perennial native to the Iberian Peninsula.
-During spring, the Spanish bluebell produces a pale pink, bell-shaped flower with a mild fragrance.
-They were brought to the United Kingdom as an ornamental flower.
+The Spanish bluebell produces a pale pink, bell-shaped flower with a mild fragrance in spring.
+They were introduced to the United Kingdom in the 1700s as ornamental flowers, but have escaped into the wild.

 The Royal Horticultural Society recommends against growing Spanish bluebells, particularly near areas where wild bluebells grow, as they can hybridise with English bluebells to produce Hyacinthoides x massartiana.
 This hybrid can outcompete the native English bluebell.

-English and Spanish bluebells share similarities as they have evolved to fill similar ecological niches within their respective habitats.
-This is an example of parallel evolution, where similar traits can evolve independently in species that are not closely related, often because they adapt to similar environments or ecological niches.
+English and Spanish bluebells have evolved to fill similar ecological niches within their native habitats.
+This is an example of parallel evolution, where similar traits can evolve independently in species that are not closely related because they adapt to similar environments or ecological niches.

 Hyacinth